Muetzilla/MuetzillaClicker/README.md

 THERE ARE TWO THREADS WOW MAGIC!!

-It is now doing the work :(
+It is not doing the work :(